The Design Philosophy

 But not me.

-img - ferrari design
+sketches of ferrari design

-Incredible form & function is what separates Ferraris from Fords.
+This beautiful harmony is what separates Ferraris from Fords.
 Macs from PCs.
 Rolex from Timex.

 Design must be an equal – if not the leader – in both the process and the output in order for the product to achieve timeless beauty and extraordinary engagement.